Stockholm-AI/stockholm-ai/terms-of-use.md

 ## 1. Introduction

-1.1) These terms and conditions of use ('Terms of use') refer to the official website of The {{ site.organization.name }} Organization ('{{ site.organization.name }}', 'our', 'we' or 'us'), which is accessible via the address {{ site.url }} and its variations ('Website').
+1.1) These terms and conditions of use ('Terms of use') refer to the official website of The {{ site.data.organization.name }} Organization ('{{ site.data.organization.name }}', 'our', 'we' or 'us'), which is accessible via the address {{ site.data.organization.url }} and its variations ('Website').
 By using, or contributing to, the Website you ('User' or 'you') agree to these Terms of use.
 In particular, we draw your attention to clause 2 (Disclaimer and limitation of liability), clause 3 (Copyright and intellectual property rights) and clause 4 (Contributing to our Website).
 You may print and keep a copy of these Terms of use.

 1.2) Together these Terms of use, About this page and About this site sections, and any web page-specific terms and conditions that may be shown on the Website from time to time, form the entire agreement between you and us ('Agreement').
 If you do not agree to be legally bound by this Agreement please leave the Website immediately.
 Your continued access and use of the Website will amount to acceptance of these Terms of use.

-1.3) {{ site.organization.name }} reserves a right to change the Agreement at any time and will post changes to the 'Changes' section in this document if changes are made.
+1.3) {{ site.data.organization.name }} reserves a right to change the Agreement at any time and will post changes to the 'Changes' section in this document if changes are made.
 You should review these Terms of use on a regular basis to ensure that you are aware of any changes made as you will be legally bound by any amended terms if you continue to use the Website after the changes.

 ## 2. Disclaiming and limitations of liability

-2.1) {{ site.organization.name }} does its best to ensure that all information on the Website is accurate.
-If you find any inaccurate information on the Website please let {{ site.organization.name }} know by sending an email to Web Administrators at {{ site.organization.webadmin.mail }} and we will correct it, where we agree, as soon as practicable.
+2.1) {{ site.data.organization.name }} does its best to ensure that all information on the Website is accurate.
+If you find any inaccurate information on the Website please let {{ site.data.organization.name }} know by sending an email to Web Administrators at {{ site.data.organization.webadmin.mail }} and we will correct it, where we agree, as soon as practicable.

-2.2) {{ site.organization.name }} gives no warranty or assurance about the content of the Website.
+2.2) {{ site.data.organization.name }} gives no warranty or assurance about the content of the Website.
 As the Website is under constant development its contents may be incorrect or out-of-date and are subject to change without notice.
-While {{ site.organization.name }} makes every effort to ensure that the content of the Website is accurate, {{ site.organization.name }} cannot accept liability for the accuracy of all content at any given point in time.
+While {{ site.data.organization.name }} makes every effort to ensure that the content of the Website is accurate, {{ site.data.organization.name }} cannot accept liability for the accuracy of all content at any given point in time.

-2.3) {{ site.organization.name }} makes every effort to ensure that its computer infrastructure is error- and virus-free but does not warrant that any material available for downloading from the Website will be free from infection, viruses and/ or other code that has contaminating or destructive properties.
+2.3) {{ site.data.organization.name }} makes every effort to ensure that its computer infrastructure is error- and virus-free but does not warrant that any material available for downloading from the Website will be free from infection, viruses and/ or other code that has contaminating or destructive properties.
 You are responsible for implementing sufficient procedures and virus checks (including anti-virus and other security checks) to satisfy your particular requirements for the accuracy of data input and output.

-2.4) Neither {{ site.organization.name }} nor any of its agents, employees and sub-contractors shall be liable to you or any other party for any claim, loss, demand or damages whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of the Website or information, content or materials included on the Website.
+2.4) Neither {{ site.data.organization.name }} nor any of its agents, employees and sub-contractors shall be liable to you or any other party for any claim, loss, demand or damages whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of the Website or information, content or materials included on the Website.

-2.5) In no event shall {{ site.organization.name }} or any of its agents, employees or sub-contractors be liable to you for any indirect or consequential loss or damage including, without limitation, any;
+2.5) In no event shall {{ site.data.organization.name }} or any of its agents, employees or sub-contractors be liable to you for any indirect or consequential loss or damage including, without limitation, any;
 * loss of actual or anticipated profits (including loss of profits on contracts);
 * loss of revenue;
 * loss of business;